 'Spirit in Motion' gala opens London's Paralympics

-It was a night of empowerment for the disabled worldwide.
-"Enlightenment" was the theme, physicist Stephen Hawking the guide and Olympic Stadium the venue Wednesday as the British capital welcomed 4,200 athletes from more than 160 nations to the 2012 Paralympic Games.
+LONDON (AP) — "Enlightenment" was the theme, physicist Stephen Hawking the guide and Olympic Stadium the venue Wednesday night as London welcomed 4,200 athletes from more than 160 nations to the 2012 Paralympic Games.

-Who better to greet the Paralympians than a scientist who has shown that physical disabilities do not limit human potential?
+Who better to greet Paralympians than a scientist who has shown the world that physical disabilities do not limit human potential?

 "What is important is that we have the ability to create ... however difficult life may seem, there is always something you can do and succeed at," he added.

 The extravaganza, directed by Bradley Hemmings and Jenny Sealey, was billed as a voyage across "a sea of ideas" — including Isaac Newton's discovery of gravity, the force that all Earth-bound athletes strive against.
 The show included 73 deaf and disabled professional performers and 68 disabled people among its 3,250 volunteers.

 The gala opened with a look at the Big Bang — considered the beginning of the universe — as a glowing sphere turned the stadium into a giant nebula.

 In a nod to the famously erratic British weather, umbrellas were a central theme.
 Seeing performers with no legs beneath the knee doing aerial flips carrying umbrellas could inspire the most ardent couch potato.

 Sebastian Coe, chief of the London organizing committee, issued a big welcome home "to a movement that shows what sport is all about."